bintangginanjar/www.popmama.com-scrapy/README.md

 - Extract the zip

 ## **Install Python using Anaconda**
-- Download Anaconda from following [https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual)
+- Download Anaconda from following URL: [https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual)
 - Follow the installation steps, and make sure python 3 is successfully installed in your machine by type following command :

 `python --version`